-The Student Social Work Organization is a volunteer group through which students can develop a support network of peers, develop skills in organization, leadership, and volunteerism, and provide social work visibility within DeSoto County.
+The Student Social Work Organization is a volunteer group through which students can develop a support network of peers, develop skills in organization, leadership, and volunteerism, as well as provide social work visibility within DeSoto County.
 The organization also works with social work majors from the Tupelo and Oxford campuses.
-All three campuses work together to build a strong student organization.
-One of the objectives for this group is to organize on-campus activities to raise awareness about social work in the community.
-The goal is to focus on a specific service organization and provide others with information about it.
-This past year the group sponsored their annual Social Work Forum, blending area agencies, faculty, and students.
-They also work closely throughout the year on projects that involve the Palmer Home children in our area.
+One objective of the group is to organize on-campus activities to raise awareness about social work in the community.